- SOMA Summer 2018

 Successful applicants must demonstrate significant experience in their field and are expected to participate in all program activities.
 SOMA Summer welcomes artists, curators and art historians who are eager to reflect on their practices -and who are not focused on preparing work for exhibitions or other previous commitments and impending deadlines.

-Tuition is $3,600 USD for the eight-week program, which does not cover accommodations, per diem or transportation.
+Tuition is $3,800 USD for the eight-week program.
+It does not cover accommodation per diem or transportation.

 Tuition can be paid in three installments:

 I. $1,000 due May the 7th, 2018 (non-refundable)

 II. $1,400 due June the 4th , 2018

 III. $1,400 due July the 2nd , 2018